What is FII Meaning?

 - Investment Caps: SEBI periodically reviews and updates investment limits.

-- Taxation Policies: Changes in Indian tax policies can influence the tax efficiency of FII investment.
+- Taxation Policies: Changes in Indian tax policies can influence the tax efficiency of FII investment, a key aspect of FII meaning in stock market participation.

 - Foreign Exchange Controls: RBI may introduce measures affecting fund repatriation and currency conversion.